Image of Andreas Wenshøj Gaur, Head of Sustainability in Mind Energy

 What pillars can a sustainable energy strategy build on?

-By analysing consumption patterns and identifying potential, companies can significantly reduce costs.
-Mind Energy helps review when consumption can be shifted to hours with lower prices and a higher share of renewable energy in the grid, without investing in new buildings or production equipment.
-For deeper energy audits and ISO certification, we work closely with specialised partners.
+Energy efficiency and optimisation.
+By analysing consumption patterns, companies can reduce costs by shifting usage to hours with lower prices and higher renewable share – without new investments.
+For deeper audits and ISO certification, we collaborate with specialised partners.

 Q4

-How does flexibility support the green transition of the energy supply?
+How does flexibility support the energy transition of the energy supply?

 Q5